marcozennaro/tropo_paper/paper.md

 We built a series of software tools to analyze anomalous tropospheric propagation links.
+They are available on Github under an MIT License and also as a Jupyter Notebook hosted by Google Colab as shown in
+\autoref{fig:jupyter}.
+Sharing
-They are available on Github under an MIT License and also as a Jupyter Notebook hosted by Google Colab as shown in Figure \autoref{fig:jupyter}.
-Sharing the code using Google Colab facilitates the usage of these tools for researchers, practitioners, or anyone interested, by removing the installation requirements (Colab runs in a browser).
-While the complete set of tools include more than 20 separate pieces of code (to parse data from online databases and find long links, to gather data from TTN, etc), in this paper we will focus on the tools that are part of the workflow shown in Figure \autoref{fig:workflow}.
+the code using Google Colab facilitates the usage of these tools for researchers, practitioners, or anyone interested, by removing the installation requirements (Colab runs in a browser).
+While the complete set of tools include more than 20 separate pieces of code (to parse data from online databases and find long links, to gather data from TTN, etc), in this paper we will focus on the tools that are part of the workflow shown in \autoref{fig:workflow}.
 All the code is compatible with Python 3 and runs on Windows, OSX and Linux devices.

 ![Jupyter Notebook hosted by Google